Gateway API Adoption Guide

 - Controller Architecture

-Unauthenticated Remote Code Execution (RCE) attack vectors targeting Ingress NGINX Controller in a Kubernetes cluster.
-Both external and internal attackers can compromise the controller pod via Malicious Admission Review, gaining access to all pods in the cluster.
+An unauthenticated remote code execution (RCE) attack vector targeting the Ingress NGINX Controller inside a Kubernetes cluster.
+External and internal attackers take over the controller pod via a Malicious Admission Review, gaining access to all pods in the cluster.
 (Source: Wiz Research)

-Ingress NGINX Controller Pod internal architecture.
-The Admission Webhook's configuration validation process, where attackers inject malicious configurations into NGINX, is the core attack surface of CVE-2025-1974.
+Internal architecture of the Ingress NGINX Controller pod.
+The path where the Admission Webhook injects an attacker's malicious config into NGINX during config validation is the core attack surface of CVE-2025-1974.
 (Source: Wiz Research)

 apiVersion: networking.k8s.io/v1